p4pproject24-lab/project24-elderlink/README.md

 ---

-## 📞 Contact Information

-For questions about this research compendium or the Project 24 implementation, please refer to the individual component documentation or contact the research team.

----

 **Note:** This compendium is designed to support academic research and enable replication of the Project 24 AI-enabled virtual assistant system.
 All materials are provided for educational and research purposes.